+Page size

-Page size This is what you can specify in your software; there it may be called "Page Size", "Media Size", "Paper Size", etc., and the options may include, for example, ISO A3, ANSI Letter, Architectural E, or Custom.
-If the drivers setting is "default", the front panel setting is used.
-Any other software setting overrides the front panel setting, unless the latter is Inked area and you are sending a file: in this case the front panel setting takes precedence.
+This is what you can specify in your software; there it may be called "Page Size", "Media Size", "Paper Size", etc., and the options may include, for example, ISO A3, ANSI Letter, Architectural E, or Custom.
+If the driver's setting is "default", the setting you specified in the Setup sheet is used.
+Any other software setting overrides the Setup-sheet setting, unless the latter is Inked area and you are sending a file: in this case the Setup-sheet setting takes precedence.

 In AutoCAD for DOS, however, the "User Size" is the printing area.
-Margins These are fixed for the HP DesignJet 430, 450C and 455CA.
-The values are 17 mm on the leading and trailing edges and 5 mm on the sides.
-Printing area This is the chosen page size minus the margins.
-For a table showing the printing areas for standard media sizes, see page 10-7.
-Inked area This is the smallest rectangle that contains all the content of the drawing, while maintaining its relative dimensions.